vti/plack-app-eventsource/README.md

 - `headers`

     Additional response headers.
-With is useful when you want to add Access Control
+This is useful when you want to add Access Control
     headers:

         headers => [